 By designing and creating the cables from scratch, we have our hands on every step of the process to create completely customizable cables.
 The options for designing your cables include the following:

-• Custom conductor size
+- Custom conductor size

-• Custom stranding size
+- Custom stranding size

-• Unique conductor color options
+- Unique conductor color options

-• Choice of insulation components
+- Choice of insulation components

-• Filler material options
+- Filler material options

-• Shielding and wrapping selections
+- Shielding and wrapping selections

-• Choice of jacket material
+- Choice of jacket material

 Insulation

-Once the conductors have been construed, they are capable of transferring data and power.
+Once the conductors have been constructed, they are capable of transferring data and power.
 However, without the other components, these are just naked wires at this stage.
 Adding insulation is the next crucial step in production.

-Insulation in a cable is designed to be a two-fold purpose in protecting the all-important conductor.
+Insulation in a cable is designed to serve a two-fold purpose in protecting the all-important conductor.
 Acting as a barrier for the conductors, the insulation also serves to hold in the flow of electronic pulses that run through the cable.
 Essentially, the insulation keeps the electricity where it is supposed to be and allows the cable to work efficiently.

 Filler